LegendaryGuard/BFP/README.md

     make -f MakefileQVM clean
     ```

+    Optionally, you can set the destination directory, so the pk3 file will appear on this directory:
+    ```sh
+    make -f MakefileQVM DESTDIR=/your/path/q3/baseq3mod
+    ```

     * #### _Building QVM (using .bat)_:

     1. The alternative to execute and get the compiled qvms with `build.bat` requires [`wine` package](https://www.winehq.org/).
 So, in that part, needs the i386 package: